AJONPLLC/ajonp-content/blog/better-performance-through-analysis.md

 image = "https://res.cloudinary.com/ajonp/image/upload/w_1200/ajonp-ajonp-com/blog/Adobe_20190817_102729.jpg"
 +++

+> Please note I wrote this on my phone driving 6 hours, so I hope to update in more detail.
+> Fun fact I now know how to do git remote recursive from Android 😆

 # Better Performance through analysis

 The current web standard for initial page load is 2.0 seconds.